Generalization of Quantum Machine Learning Models Using Quantum Fisher Information Metric: Generalization with further circuit models

+Here, we study the number of training states needed for generalization for the above describe ansatze for the unitary learning task.
 First, in Fig.\ref{fig:test_models}a we study the $U_{XY}^\text{open}$ ansatz shown in Fig.\ref{fig:ansatze_sup}a.
 This ansatz describes the evolution of the $H_{XY}^\text{open}=\sum_{k=1}^N h_k \sigma_k^z +\sum_{k=1}^{N-1}( \sigma_k^x\sigma_{k+1}^x+\sigma_k^y\sigma_{k+1}^y)$ Hamiltonian with open boundary conditions.
 The difference to $H_{XY}$ is the absence of interaction between first and last qubit.
 We find generalization for $L=1$ training states and $M\ge M_\text{c}$ when using random product states as training data.
 A similar ansatz was studied numerically in Ref.~\cite{gibbs2022dynamical}.
 It was shown numerically that only $1$ training state was needed for generalization, and $O(N^2)$ gates for successful training.
 Here, we explain this result with the DQFIM.
 In particular, our ansatz has the maximal rank of the DQFIM with $R_L=R_1=R_\infty=N^2$ for all $N$.
 This implies that $L_\text{c}=1$ training state is sufficient to get an overcomplete model and achieve generalization.

 Next, we study the $U_{XXZ}$ ansatz shown in Fig.\ref{fig:ansatze_sup}b.
 This model can describes the evolution of the $H_{XXZ}=\sum_{k=1}^N h_k \sigma_k^z +\sum_{k=1}^N( \sigma_k^x\sigma_{k+1}^x+\sigma_k^y\sigma_{k+1}^y+\Delta \sigma_k^z\sigma_{k+1}^z)$ Hamiltonian.
 A similar ansatz was studied in Ref.~\cite{gibbs2022dynamical}.
 It was numerically shown that $5$ training states are needed for generalization for $N=4$.
 In Fig.\ref{fig:test_models}b, we show the test error of the $U_{XXZ}$ ansatz against $L$ in the overparameterized regime and indeed find the test error vanishes for $L\ge5$.
 Using the DQFIM, we find $R_1=24$ and $R_\infty=R_{L_\text{c}}=51$ with $L_\text{c}=5$, matching the numerical results.
 Thus, the DQFIM accurately predicts the needed training states.
 Note that the approximation $L_\text{c}\approx 2R_\infty/R_1=4.25$ gives a good estimation of the number of needed training states as well.